 - Carry only what you need.
 Leave other valuables, including your passport, in a secure location.

 - Vary travel routes and times, particularly running and walking routes.

 - Pay close attention to your personal possessions at all times

-- Avoid travelling or being outside alone in the evening and at night.
+- Avoid travelling on foot alone, particularly in the evening and at night.

 - Secure your accommodation against intruders, including when you're in it.

 Internet scams come in many forms, including romance, friendship, business and employment opportunities.
 Victims have suffered financial loss.
-Victims who travel to West African countries to meet a friend or prospective marriage partner they have met online, or to seek restitution for money they have lost, are at risk of kidnapping, assault and robbery.
-Some victims have been killed.
+Victims who travel to West African countries to meet a friend or prospective marriage partner they have met online, or to seek restitution for money they have lost, are at risk of kidnapping, assault, robbery and murder.

 - Be wary of approaches from people you don't know.

 - Don't send money until proper checks are made.

 - If you are the victim of a scam, get legal advice.